 - 1. External funding-Grants - a.
-Need for Grant Coordinating Committee under district-wide strategy. - b.
-Centralize management and grant efforts to avoid competition among colleges and district for grants and to inform all units better regarding searches and grant opportunities for the benefit of colleges and the district. - c.
-Explore hiring grant writers on a contingency basis with expertise in different areas (e.g., capital improvement grants, California Community Colleges Chancellor's Office) and federal departments (e.g., DOE, NSF). - d.
+Need for Grant Coordinating Committee under District-wide strategy. - b.
+Centralize management and grant efforts to avoid competition among Colleges and District for grants and to inform all units better regarding searches and grant opportunities for the benefit of Colleges and the District. - c.
+Explore hiring grant writers on a contingency basis with expertise in different areas (e.g., capital improvement grants, State Chancellor's Office) and federal departments (e.g., DOE, NSF). - d.
 Develop coordination with K-12 and four-year schools for coordinated grant applications. - e.
 Provide incentives for faculty and others to apply for grants (e.g., writing a winning grant with incentives above base salary). - f.
 Increase grant writing training and related professional development. - g.
-Develop projects with internal goals and store until grant opportunities are found that match (use program review lists at district and both colleges to inform needs for grant opportunities). - h.
-Create a map/template of data accessible for grant applications. - i.
-Work with staff to look for and apply for infrastructure grants and coordinate across the district.
+Develop projects with internal goals and store until grant opportunities are found that match (use program review lists at District and both Colleges to inform needs for grant opportunities). - h.
+Create a map/template of data accessible for grant applications. - Work with staff to look for and apply for infrastructure grants and coordinate across the District.

 - j.
 Need rapid response methods for curricula related to emerging grant solutions. - 2.
 Internal and External Funding Opportunities - a.
 Outreach to community - 1) Increase emphasis on alumni. - 2) Continual updating of alumni database. - 3) Involve KVCR and community development through integrated marketing. - b.
-Outreach to employees - 1) Contributions for short- and long-range estate planning for college benefit. - 2) Encourage faculty and staff to participate in community and service organizations representing themselves as well as the district (develop employee guidelines and targeted outreach). - 3) Maintain database of employee community and service associations. - 4) Offer employee memberships for organizations, which will benefit community development and provide for feedback to colleges. - c.
+Outreach to employees - 1) Contributions for short- and long-range estate planning for College benefit. - 2) Encourage faculty and staff to participate in community and service organizations representing themselves as well as the District (develop employee guidelines and targeted outreach). - 3) Maintain database of employee community and service associations. - 4) Offer employee memberships for organizations, which will benefit community development and provide for feedback to Colleges. - c.
 Create Continuing Education opportunities - 1) Conduct fee-based classes at night on campus. - 2) Develop programs for tuition students to earn certificates. - 3) Business/finance/entrepreneurship, grant writing training, "green," etc. - d.
 Other income generation ideas - 1) Renting facilities. - 2) Increase use of Sunroom by inviting community to restaurant-test project. - 3) Develop plan for foundation to become self-supporting.